ax-va/JavaScript-Crash-Course-Morgan-2024/README.md

 # JavaScript-Crash-Course-Morgan-2024

-This **JavaScript** programming crash course including an introduction to **Tone.js** (for generating music) and **D3.js** (for visualising data interactively) is based on the book *"JavaScript Crash Course: A Hands-On, Project-Based Introduction to Programming"* by Nick Morgan published by No Starch Press in 2024.
+This **JavaScript** programming crash course including an introduction to libraries **Tone.js** (for generating music) and **D3.js** (for visualising data interactively) is based on the book *"JavaScript Crash Course: A Hands-On, Project-Based Introduction to Programming"* by Nick Morgan published by No Starch Press in 2024.

+Additional to the language syntax and code examples, these projects complete the course
+- the Pong game without and with OOP
+- a song for Tanya
+- a visualisation of the GitHub Search API

 ## Original code by Nick Morgan
 https://codepen.io/collection/ZMjYLO